QUBIP/qryptotoken/README.md

 The current supported algorithms are summarized in the following tables.

 > [!NOTE]
-> Future updates to qryoptic will expand its support
+> Future updates to qryptotoken will expand its support
 > for additional PQC algorithms
 > and other external implementations.